MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-naming-and-tagging-decision-guide.md

   - [Post-implementation optimizations](../../govern/cost-management/discipline-improvement.md#operate-and-post-implementation)
   - [Cost-optimization tactics](../../govern/guides/complex/cost-management-improvement.md#incremental-improvement-of-best-practices)

-- **Operations management**: Visibility on business commitments and service-level agreements (SLAs) are an important aspect of ongoing operations for the operations management team.
-Managing operations well requires tagging for [mission criticality](../../manage/considerations/criticality.md).
+- **Operations management**: Ensure that the operations management team has visibility into business commitments and service-level agreements (SLAs) for ongoing operations.
+Create tags for [mission criticality](../../manage/considerations/criticality.md) to properly manage operations.

-- **Security**: Classification of data and determining the security impact are vital when breaches or other security issues arise.
-Operating securely requires tagging for [data classification](../../govern/policy-compliance/data-classification.md).
+- **Security**: Classify data and determine the security impact to prepare for breaches or other security problems.
+Create tags for [data classification](../../govern/policy-compliance/data-classification.md) to ensure that your operation is secure.

 - **Governance and regulatory compliance**: Maintain consistency across resources to help identify divergence from policies.
 [Prescriptive guidance for resource tagging](../../govern/guides/complex/prescriptive-guidance.md#resource-tagging) demonstrates how one of the tagging patterns that are described in [Resource tagging patterns](#resource-tagging-patterns), later in this article, can help with deployment of governance practices.
 Similar patterns are available to evaluate regulatory compliance by using tags.

-- **Automation**: A proper organizational scheme enables you to take advantage of automation as part of creating resources, monitoring operations, and creating DevOps processes.
+- **Automation**: Have a proper organizational scheme so you can use automation to create resources, monitor operations, and create DevOps processes.
 Automation also makes resources easier for IT to manage.

-- **Workload optimization**: Tagging can help with identifying patterns and resolving broad issues.
-Tagging can also help with identifying the assets that a single workload requires.
-Tagging all assets that are associated with each workload enables deeper analysis of your mission-critical workloads, which helps you to make sound architectural decisions.
+- **Workload optimization**: Use tagging to help resolve broad issues, identify patterns, and identify the assets that a single workload requires.
+Tag all assets that are associated with each workload so that you can deeply analyze your mission-critical workloads, which helps you to make sound architectural decisions.

 ## Tagging decision guide

-Your approach to tagging can be simple or complex.
-It can support IT teams who manage cloud workloads or integrate information that's related to all aspects of the business.
+You can have a simple or complex approach to tagging.
+Your approach can support IT teams that manage cloud workloads, or your approach can integrate information that's related to all aspects of the business.

 :::image type="content" alt-text="Diagram that shows plotting tagging options from least complex to most complex." source="../../_images/decision-guides/decision-guide-resource-tagging.png" lightbox="../../_images/decision-guides/decision-guide-resource-tagging.png":::